-Originally from Lisbon, Portugal, Mariana completed her dance training at the Royal Ballet School in London.
+Originally from Lisbon, Portugal, Mariana (she/her) completed her dance training at the Royal Ballet School in London.
 She then joined Northern Ballet where she performed a wide range of works and toured extensively across the U.K. In recent years she also developed her strengths as a choreographer, creating and directing “Little Red Riding Hood”, a ballet for children (later filmed for CBeebies), and “Termagant”, a piece that won Mariana the “Emerging Choreographer Award” in the Dance Open America Competition.
 Prior to leaving Northern Ballet, Mariana was a part of its Equity, Diversity and Inclusion Panel, established with the help of Tonic.

 Read Mariana’s blog about making the transition from ballet dancer to Tonic Delivery Lead.